vyarmak/card-poc/README.md

 # Manual testing

-Following CURL's can be used as for sample testing
+Following CURL's can be used as for manual testing

 ## Merchant registration operations
 ### List merchant categories